NASARace/race-odin/doc/manual/why-rust.md

 deployment we gain from (1).

 This porting effort is now well under way and sources are gradually showing up in the RACE repository.
 We expect to have first examples around 03/2024.
-Please [contact us](mailto:peter.c.mehlitz@nasa.gov) if you have questions regarding the ODIN port.
+Please contact `peter.c.mehlitz@nasa.gov` if you have questions regarding the ODIN Rust version.